AdamSobieski/Narratology/README.md

 ## Buffers, Chunks, and Segments

-Depending upon the nature of `TInput`, one could add capabilities for incremental interpreters and comprehenders to be able to buffer arriving inputs, perhaps to form them into abstract chunks or segments.
+Depending upon the nature of `TInput`, one could add capabilities for incremental interpreters and comprehenders to be able to buffer arriving inputs, perhaps to form them into chunks or segments.

 ```cs
 public interface IBufferingInterpretationNode<TSelf, TInput, TDifference> :